 programs in Kentucky higher education.

 Highlights of Lindsey Wilson's

-■ Jerry and Kendrick McCandless Hall, a 156-bed residence hall,
+- The Jerry & Kendrick McCandless Hall, a 156-bed residence

-center provides myriad opportunities for students, faculty and
+wellness center provides myriad opportunities for students, faculty

 Center includes: an aerobic and dance studio; cardiovascular

 equipment area; racquetball court; machine- and free-weights room;